kubevela/kubevela.github.io/docs/getting-started/introduction.md

 KubeVela adopts your GitOps process and improves it by adding multi-cluster/hybrid-cloud capabilities:

-* KubeVela has a user-friendly and programable workflow that allows you to integrate any of your delivery steps, including approval and notification flows.
+* KubeVela has a user-friendly workflow that allows you to extend, re-program or share any of your delivery process, including security and compliance flows.
-* With the help of the workflow, KubeVela can provide cross-environment promotion for your multi-cluster/hybrid-cloud applications.
+* KubeVela regards multi-cloud/hybrid-environments app delivery as first-class citizen, it provides rich deployment strategies across clusters and clouds with fully managed cloud environments provision.

 ### KubeVela vs. PaaS (Heroku, Cloud Foundry, etc.)